logos-co/nomos-specs/carnot/spec.md

-# Carnot Specification
-This is the pseudocode specification of the Carnot consensus algorithm.
+Psuedocode specification of the Carnot consensus algorithm.
 In this specification we will omit any cryptographic material, block validity and proof checks.
 A real implementation is expected to check those before hitting this code.
 In addition, all types can be expected to have their invariants checked by the type contract, e.g. in an instance of type `Qc::Aggregate` the `high_qc` field is always the most recent qc among the aggregate qcs and the code can skip this check.

 'Q:' is used to indicate unresolved questions.
 Notation is loosely based on CDDL.

 ## Messages
 A critical piece in the protocol, these are the different kind of messages used by participants during the protocol execution.